 The band released a new EP, 7th Street Shuffle, in September 2018.
 With 5 tracks that took their solid foundation of no frills rock and roll and expanded the sound into sonically new directions without losing any of the edge that garnered so much attention from their very beginning.
 They took to the road in 2019 to support the EP, going as far as Mexico, Canada, and Sweden.
 With glowing reviews in each stop.

-As the world went into upheaval in 2020 and touring became non-existent, Love and a .38 quietly went about their businesses… releasing a string of “quarantine era” singles in 2020 and 2021 that proved to be some of their most successful streaming releases to date.
+As the world went into upheaval in 2020 and touring became non-existent, Love and a .38 quietly went about their businesses… releasing a string of “quarantine era” singles in 2020 and 2021 that proved to be some of the band's most successful streaming releases to date.

-As the music industry starts firing back up, Love and a .38 is poised and ready with new music on hand, and a live show that is itching to be released once more to all corners of the globe.
+As the music industry starts firing back up, Love and a .38 are poised and ready with new music on hand, and a no holds barred live show that is itching to be released once more to all corners of the globe.